BazookaDeploy/Docs/Configuration.rst

 Adding an agent
 -------------------------
-Once all the enviroments have been created you can add enviroments to any enviroment by clicking on the **Add new Agent** button.
+Once all the enviroments have been created you can add agents to any enviroment by clicking on the **Add new Agent** button.

 Configuring your application
 ------------------------------